 The Regional Apprenticeships Initiative

-The $40 million Regional Apprenticeships Initiative (RAI) is funded through the Provincial Growth Fund (PGF).
-It will support up to 1,000 new apprentices and their employers across a range of sectors in regional New Zealand.
+The Regional Apprenticeships Initiative (RAI) is administered through the Provincial Development Unit (PDU) and was established to support new apprentices and their employers across a range of sectors in regional New Zealand.

 He Poutama Rangatahi - Youth Employment Pathways